 AP is still around and is spending the most part of 2023 writing a textbook on secure software engineering, and we've setup a smaller two-man VizLab 3.0 for cyber defence research mainly around GRC assessment and computer science education both at a secondary and a tertiary level.
 AP is currently doing research in that field so we can hopefully reduce cyber-risk down to a level that is acceptable to coprorate Australia by increasing the mathematical and cyber-security awareness and literacy of computer science students as they enter into university and then industry.

 If we can help to create that environment, then VizLab 4.0 may materialise and will be bigger and better, but because we dialed back our insurances (it's not practical to be paying $25K pa while we're doing research), we aren't in a position to provide direct consultation services at the moment.
 VizDynamics is still a trading entity, and a new visualisation based Information Security brand might be launched somewhere in 2024 based on the “Humanizing Data” vizualisation thesis (perhaps through academia or government – we’re not sure yet).
-Fixes are happening to WebGL rendering engines, and slowly cyber security awareness is rising to the top of the agenda, so our work is slowly shifting the needing and we’re moving in the right direction.
+Fixes are happening to WebGL rendering engines, and slowly cyber security awareness is rising to the top of the agenda, so our work is slowly shifting the needle and we’re moving in the right direction.

 If you want to keep track of what AP's up to, vizit blog.andrewprendergast.com.